yuno-payments/yuno-docs/docs/AI Capabilities/aida-ai-agent.md

 * Email
 * Yuno dashboard

-## Dashboard integration

-Aida AI is embedded throughout the Yuno Dashboard, providing contextual assistance in different sections.
-Each section features Aida with a distinctive UI element (such as a colored callout box or the Aida AI logo) to make it easily identifiable and accessible.

-### Payments section

-In the Payments section, you can use Aida to get detailed information about any payment.
-Simply click **"Ask Aida AI about this payment"** to receive comprehensive payment details, transaction information, and troubleshooting insights directly within the dashboard.

-### Insights section

-The Insights section includes Aida AI functionality to help you generate charts and visualizations.
-Use **"Generate chart with Aida AI"** to create custom charts based on your payment data and analytics requirements.
-This feature is available via email integration.

-### Routing section

-When configuring payment routes, Aida AI can assist you in creating optimal routing configurations.
-Click **"Use Aida AI to help you create a route"** to get intelligent recommendations for routing conditions, connections, and flow optimization based on your payment processing needs.

-### Chatbot integration

-Aida AI is also available through the Pylon chatbot widget.
-When you open the chatbot, you'll be prompted to choose between talking with Aida AI or your account manager.
-If you select Aida AI, you can interact with Aida to ask any questions about Yuno's platform, features, integrations, or your account.

 ## Retrieve information about payments, payouts, subscriptions, and payment links

 Use Aida to look up and retrieve complete payment details.
 This tool is especially helpful if you want to gather all the information regarding any of these operations.